Cross the Alps on our Trans-Graubünden mountain bike tour Switzerland

 Meals included: L, D

-- +Day 2 - Into the Alps: Casanna Pass to Klosters
+- +Day 2 - Lenzerheide to Klosters - the real descending begins!

-Today you will leave Lenzerheide behind and start your Trans-Alp route with a gondola trip high above the valley to Rothhorn and the first of many breathtaking vistas that you will encounter during this mountain bike tour Switzerland.
+Today you will leave Lenzerheide behind and start your high-alpine adventure with a gondola ride high above the valley to Rothhorn and the first of many breathtaking vistas that you will encounter during this mountain bike tour Switzerland.

 Once you have taken in the view you’ll start a long and famous descent that will take you to the valley floor and the town of Arosa, by which point you’ll be fully awake and appreciating why Switzerland holds such appeal for mountain bikers!